Cachamoe/Password-Generator/README.md

 ```

 ## Website Features
-1) Buttons that allow for the user to check whick criteria they want to use for the password
+1) Buttons that allow for the user to check which criteria they want to use for the password
-2) Once the generate password button is clicked,
+2) Once the generate password button is clicked, a prompt arises that asks the user for how long they want the password to be
-3)
+3) Password length options range from 8 to 128 characters
 4)

 ## Programs